phi168/MTG-supplier-selector/README.md

 # MTGSS

-Magic the gathering supplier selector
+Magic the gathering supplier selector.

 Currently, the tool identifies sellers of magic cards on lilianamarket.co.uk as well as magicmadhouse.co.uk and identifies a low-cost combination of of whom to buy the cards in order to minimise (card_cost + shipping_cost).
 In the current version, minimisation is done stochastically over all possible combinations using a genetic algorithm.
+Currently only accepts cockatrice's .COD file format as input.

 ## INSTALLATION